Noah Mills

 Noah Mills (born April 26, 1983) is a Canadian model and actor.
-Vogue.com ranked him as one of the 'Top 10 Male Models of All Time' in September 2014.
+Vogue ranked him as one of the 'Top 10 Male Models of All Time' in September 2014.
 Mills has been featured in advertisements for Dolce & Gabbana, Tommy Hilfiger, Michael Kors, and Gap Inc. Models.com has called him "one of the most sought after names in the industry."
 As an actor, he is best known for starring as Jesse Boone on the CBS series NCIS: Hawaiʻi (2021-2024).

 Early life

 Mills was born in Toronto, Ontario, Canada.
 He was raised in Baltimore, Maryland, before he went to boarding school in Canada and Australia.
 After graduating boarding school in Canada, he planned to attend college to study psychology.
 However, a local scout approached him one day and asked if he'd be interested in modelling.
 He soon moved to New York and a few weeks later, he booked his first runway show, walking for Gucci.

 He is the youngest of five children, with two older brothers and two older sisters.